 Is Spain's final World Cup squad official yet?

-No. FIFA says the official 26-player lists only become final on June 2, 2026.
+Yes.
+FIFA confirmed the official 26-player lists on June 2, 2026.

 What is the main football question around Spain?